Dermot Ahern: Minister for Foreign Affairs (2004–2008)

-Following a cabinet reshuffle in 2004, Ahern became Minister for Foreign Affairs, the first Louth TD to hold that position since Frank Aiken in the 1960s.
+Following a cabinet reshuffle in 2004, Ahern was appointed as Minister for Foreign Affairs, the first Louth TD to hold that position since Frank Aiken in the 1960s.
 Shortly into his tenure in April 2005, Ahern was appointed one of four special envoys for United Nations reform by the UN Secretary General Kofi Annan.

-Ahern spoke of the 'Third Phase' in Irish foreign policy which he calls "Active Neutrality".
-This is a vision of non-aligned Ireland taking up its international responsibilities by acting as a bridge between the developed and developing world, and by acting as a world leader in conflict and disasters.
+Ahern spoke of the Third Phase in Irish foreign policy which he called "Active Neutrality".
+This was a vision of non-aligned Ireland taking up its international responsibilities by acting as a bridge between the developed and developing world, and by acting as a world leader in conflict and disasters.
 In this regard he took an extremely outspoken line on the crisis in Darfur, calling on the international community to 'wake up to the reality of rape, murder and destruction in the region.
 More recently Ahern has announced the establishment of an Irish Volunteer Corps and a Rapid Response Corps which would harness existing expertise amongst the Irish public to assist in the developing world.
 He has stated that, in foreign policy terms, 'the single greatest, economic, environmental, geopolitical issue now facing us is climate change.'

 As Foreign Minister, Ahern was heavily involved in the Northern Ireland peace process.
 In 2006, he and several government leaders met regarding peace talks for Northern Ireland.
 Ahern met with the Secretary of State for Northern Ireland Peter Hain, US Ambassador to Ireland James C. Kenny, US Ambassador to the United Kingdom Robert H. Tuttle, the leadership of each of the main political parties involved in the process for peace, as well as three United States Congress members, James T. Walsh, Brian Higgins, and Tim Murphy.
 At the time of the meeting, there was a confirmation announcement of the Irish Republican Army (IRA) weapons decommissioning.